NASRec: Weight Sharing Neural Architecture Search for Recommender Systems: Abstract

 \section{Abstract}

-The rise of deep neural networks provides an important driver in optimizing recommender systems.
-However, the success of recommender systems lies in delicate architecture fabrication, and thus calls for Neural Architecture Search (NAS) to further improve its modeling.
+The rise of deep neural networks offers new opportunities in optimizing recommender systems.
+However, optimizing recommender systems using deep neural networks requires delicate architecture fabrication.
 We propose NASRec, a paradigm that trains a single supernet and efficiently produces abundant models/sub-architectures by weight sharing.
-To overcome the data multi-modality and architecture heterogeneity challenges in recommendation domain, NASRec establishes a large supernet (i.e., search space) to search the full architectures, with the supernet incorporating versatile operator choices and dense connectivity minimizing human prior for flexibility.
-The scale and heterogeneity in NASRec impose challenges in search, such as training inefficiency, operator-imbalance, and degraded rank correlation.
+To overcome the data multi-modality and architecture heterogeneity challenges in the recommendation domain, NASRec establishes a large supernet (i.e., search space) to search the full architectures.
+The supernet incorporates versatile choice of operators and dense connectivity to minimize human efforts for finding priors.
+The scale and heterogeneity in NASRec impose several challenges, such as training inefficiency, operator-imbalance, and degraded rank correlation.
 We tackle these challenges by proposing single-operator any-connection sampling, operator-balancing interaction modules, and post-training fine-tuning.
-Our results on three Click-Through Rates (CTR) prediction benchmarks show that NASRec can outperform both manually designed models and existing NAS methods, achieving state-of-the-art performance.
+Our crafted models, NASRecNet, show promising results on three Click-Through Rates (CTR) prediction benchmarks, indicating that NASRec outperforms both manually designed models and existing NAS methods with state-of-the-art performance.
+Our work is publicly available \href{https://github.com/facebookresearch/NasRec}{here}.